WallarooLabs/wally/testing/correctness/scripts/effectively-once/README.md

 # Usage notes, tips, etc.

-This doc assumes that the Wallaroo source repo is at `$HOME/wallaroo` and that your login shell is either the Bourne shell or the Bash shell.
+This doc assumes that your login shell is either the Bourne shell or the Bash shell.

+Also, we assume that the value of the environment variable `WALLAROO_TOP` is set correctly; please follow the advice below.

 ## Build prerequisites